tennydesign/prj2-News-feed-app/README.md

 # News Feed App - iOSi SF Project #2
 My second project: A News Feed App.
 This was maybe the most significant technical leap in the immersive.
 Night and day from the Todo List App.
 This project features:
-- GCD queues.
+- GCD async queues.
 - Core Data.
 - CoreLocation (feeding weather forecast API).
 - JSON serialization using Decodable objects.
+- JSON parsing.
+- URL sessions.
 - Access to two different APIs (three with https://api.datamuse.com, but ended up not using it, code is there).
 Each with many end-points.
-- My own Protocols, Singletons and Delegates.
+- My very own Protocols, Singletons and Delegates.
+- Very intricate Date formatting.
 - Network reachability test.
 - Cocoa Pods
 - MVC based architecture.